xrrocha/nobocoder/README.md

 ```

 Here, for each term not in our dictionary, we identify what dictionary words are similar
-by the brute-force method of comparing the unknown term with every word in the dictionary (yes, yes, we'll improve upon this later.)
+by the brute-force method of comparing the unknown term with every word in the dictionary (yes, we'll improve upon this later.)
 We then complain if there are no similar words
 or show a list of suggestions otherwise.

 This snippet still has something smelly about it: it incurs in the sin of consuming